ebzzry/ebzzry.github.io/en/fkd/zsh-tips-1.md

     alias foo="echo foo"
     function foo () { echo foo, too }

-Both use the name foo, but each uses a different namespace.
+Both use the name `foo`, but each uses a different namespace.
 When you execute `foo`:

     % foo
     foo